oliveirahelena/http-server/README.md

-# typescript-boilerplate
+# node server
-A starter project to Typescript
+A simple server with the http module